tyu0912/w251_work/hw9/README.md

 ## Setup

 Two instances were brought up on IBM Cloud.
 Each instance contained 2 V100 GPUs and 2 TB of storage in addition to the 100 GB default.
 Per the instructions, necessary docker images, containers and data files were downloaded.
 The folder _docker_ contains the scripts to build the  container while the file `transformer-base.py` has the settings used for training.
+Noteworthy settings include a batch size of 256, 50000 steps, and the use of mixed precision.

 To train, the following command was used: